Admissibility and rectification of colored symmetric operads: Applications

 If $1_\C$ is cofibrant, then $\ssOpOp_W$ is strongly admissible, i.e., the forgetful functor~$U$ preserves cofibrations with cofibrant domain. \xcoro

 \pf The admissibility follows from \refth{O.Alg}.
 The strong admissibility follows from \refpr{cofibrant.strongly.admissible} since $\ssOpOp$ is levelwise projectively cofibrant. \xpf

-Operads can be generalized in the same way that enriched categories are generalized to enriched $\Ai$-categories.
+Enriched operads are generalized to enriched $\Ai$-operads in the same fashion as enriched categories are generalized to enriched $\Ai$-categories.
 Fix a (symmetric) operad~$O$.
 In practice, $O$ is an $\Ai$-operad, i.e., we have a weak equivalence of operads $O\to\Ass$, where $\Ass$ denotes the associative operad.
-We define the colored (symmetric) operad~$\OpOp^O_W$ of \emph{$O$-twisted $W$-colored (symmetric) operads} by the same construction as above, starting from a colored operads~$P$ in sets, except that we pass to a $\C$-valued operad in a modified fashion: instead of tensoring operations in degree~$k$ with $1_\C$ we tensor them with $O_k$.
+We define the colored (symmetric) operad~$\OpOp^O_W$ of \emph{$O$-twisted $W$-colored (symmetric) operads} by the same construction as above, starting from a colored operads~$P$ in sets, except that we pass to a $\C$-valued operad in a modified fashion: instead of tensoring operations in degree~$k$ with $1_\C$, we tensor them with $O_k$.
 The intuitive idea behind this is that the composition of operadic operations is no longer strictly associative, but is rather governed by the operad~$O$.
 An $O$-twisted $W$-colored operad is an $O$-algebra in the monoidal category of $W$-colored (symmetric) sequences equipped with the substitution product, the latter being a left $\C$-module in the obvious way.
 Then \refco{operads} has an immediate generalization for the operad $\ssOpOp^O$.
 For the strong admissibility, the requirement on $1_\C$ is replaced by the condition that the levels $O_k$ be cofibrant as objects in $\C$.
 Moreover, \refth{rect.colored.operad} admits the following corollary.

 \coro If $\C$ is flat over a weak equivalence~$O\to P$ of operads, then we have a Quillen equivalence $\sOper^O_W(\C)\leftrightarrows\sOper^P_W(\C)$ of $O$-twisted and $P$-twisted (symmetric) $W$-colored operads in~$\C$.
 For example, if $1_\C$ is cofibrant, then $\Ai$-twisted colored symmetric operads can be rectified to ordinary colored symmetric operads. \xcoro